Why warm-up?

 Hamstring Stretch & Hip Flexor Stretches.

-Two reasons to stretch: 1) Stretching reduces delayed onset muscle soreness (DOMS) which you typically experience 24-48 hours after a workout.
 2) Good flexibility will improve your posture and reduce low back pain.
 If you are tight in either your hamstrings or hip flexors they will pull your back out of neutral alignment an force you into positions which will strain your low back muscles.